Back-to-back defeats and no service for Lukaku - Tuchel struggling to create Chelsea's winning identity

 It has led Chelsea to an existential question about the tactics that served Tuchel so well towards the end of last season.
 Perhaps to get the best out of their club-record signing, they need to commit more to playing to his strengths.

-There was an experiment in playing a new 3-5-2 formation at home to Man City last weekend, the shape used by Antonio Conte at Inter last season.
-Timo Werner partnered Lukaku up front and the club's intense pressing system was abandoned in favour of a counter-attacking game with a low block.
+There was an experiment in playing a new 3-5-2 formation at home to Manchester City last weekend, the shape used by Antonio Conte at Inter last season.
+Timo Werner partnered Lukaku up front and the Blues' intense pressing system was abandoned in favour of a counterattacking game with a low block.

-Although it may suit Lukaku, it didn't suit the rest of the squad who returned to their usual 3-4-3, possession-based and counter-pressing style in Turin.
+Although it may suit Lukaku, it did not suit the rest of the squad, who returned to their usual 3-4-3, possession-based and counter-pressing style in Turin.

-But it didn't work.
+But that did not work either.
 Having found himself on the fringes of the match again, when a chance finally fell to Lukaku in the 83rd minute, he uncharacteristically blazed over.

 "It’s very difficult to put on a huge rhythm against a team who defends so deep.
 If we defended deep against City it was difficult for them to create chances.
 It was the same for us here.